digipolisantwerp/location-picker_service_nodejs/README.md

 The library provides the following interface:

 - antwerpen
-  - *createController(config)*: create an express controller that handles the connection to the data sources for locations in Antwerpen
+  - *locationSearch(config)*: create an express controller that handles the connection to the data sources for locations in Antwerpen.
-  - *createService(config)*: create a function that accepts a query and returns a promise of the results of locations in Antwerpen for that query.
-The createController routine builds on top of this.
+  - *coordinateSearch(config)*: create an express controller that handles the connection to the data sources for coordinates in Antwerpen.

 ## Run the demo app